UW Medicine Compliance

 ii.
 De-identification may be made by an individual who is designated and trained to perform this function, is either part of the UW Medicine workforce or a business associate of UW Medicine and is not a member of the research team to which the de-identified information will be provided.

-i.
-Use or disclosure of the PHI is sought solely to review it for the purpose of preparing a research protocol or planning the research activity.
+a.
+The use of the PHI is solely to review it for the purpose of preparing a research protocol or planning the research activity.
 (For example, a researcher may review PHI to design a research study or to assess whether a sufficient number or type of records exist to conduct the research);

-iii.
-The PHI for which use or disclosure is sought is necessary for the research purposes.
+c.
+The PHI for which use is sought is necessary to prepare the research protocol or other similar preparatory purposes.